What makes art valuable? 75% context & 85% authenticity

 |---|---|

-| Artistic value arises multidimensionally | Aesthetics, emotion, spirituality and culture together shape the value. |
+| Art value is multidimensional | Aesthetics, emotion, spirituality, and culture collectively shape its value. |

 | Authenticity increases value | Artist's intention and genuine expression create deeper connections. |

-| Price alone is misleading. | Emotional and spiritual factors often outweigh economic assessments. |
+| Price alone is misleading | Emotional and spiritual factors often surpass economic valuations. |

-| Cultural context changes perception | Societal conditions determine which art is considered valuable. |
+| Cultural context changes perception | Societal frameworks determine which art is considered valuable. |

-| Conscious choice requires reflection. | Structured evaluation models help with authentic art selection. |
+| Conscious selection requires reflection | Structured evaluation models aid in authentic art choice. |

 Fundamentals: What makes art valuable?

-Important dimensions of intrinsic artistic value:
+Important dimensions of intrinsic art value:

-- Emotional resonance and personal touch
+- Emotional resonance and personal impact

-- Spiritual meaning and transformative power
+- Spiritual significance and transformative power

-- Cultural identity and community connection
+- Cultural identity and communal connection

 - Aesthetic experience beyond mere beauty

-Emotional and spiritual dimensions of the value of art
+Emotional and spiritual dimensions of art value

-Key emotional and spiritual value factors:
+Central emotional and spiritual value factors:

 - Personal transformation through symbolic imagery